NEXT Opportunity Award

 1. Rationale for Expansion

-A clear analysis of the unmet market need that applicant plans to address with geographic and/or product coverage strategy, including why current sources of capital are not sufficient.
+A clear description and analysis of the unmet market need that applicant plans to address with a consumer finance strategy, including why current sources of capital are not providing the unmet market need.

 2. Coverage Strategy